ERRAC

 The European Rail Research Advisory Council (ERRAC) was established in 2001 with the ambitious goal of creating a single European body with both the competence and capability to help evolve the Europe’s rail sector.

 ERRAC set out to make the industry more competitive by fostering increased innovation and guiding research efforts at European level.
-ERRAC brings back major rail stakeholders from the railway undertakings, infrastructure managers, manufacturers, the European Commission, the European Union Agency for Railways, EU Member States, academics and users’ groups.
+ERRAC brings back major rail stakeholders from parties involved with railway undertakings, infrastructure managers, manufacturers, the European Commission, the European Union Agency for Railways, EU Member States, academics and users’ groups.
 This forum enables broad input from across the rail transport community.
 These representatives range from conventional, high speed and freight applications to urban and regional services.

 Since 2001, ERRAC has produced several vision-setting documents.
 Building on these, ‘Rail 2050 Vision’, a strategy vision document, was published in December 2017.
 In autumn 2019, ‘Rail 2030 Research and Innovation Priorities’ was published, to serve as a more action-oriented document and support the delivery of said strategy.